antononcube/Raku-LLM-Graph/README.md

 say $gBestPoem.rules<judge>;
 ```
 ```
-# {eval-function => sub { }, input => [poet2 poet3 poet1], result => I think the best composition among these is Poem1 for its vivid imagery and rhythmic flow:
+# {eval-function => sub { }, input => [poet2 poet1 poet3], result => I think Poem1 is the best among these for its vivid imagery and flowing rhythm.
+Here it is:
 #
-# Golden rays that warm the air,
+# Golden rays on warm embrace,
-# Whispers of a breeze so fair,
+# Whispers of the sun’s soft grace.
-# Laughter dances, skies so blue,
+# Fields alive with blooms that gleam,
-# Summer’s song in every hue.
+# Summer dances in a dream.
 #
-# Fields alive with blooming bright,
+# Ocean’s hum and laughter’s song,
-# Days that stretch into the night,
+# Days that stretch forever long.
-# Moments sweet, both wild and free—
+# Hearts alight with carefree fire,
-# Summer’s heart beats endlessly., wrapper => Routine::WrapHandle.new}
+# Summer sings our deep desire., test-function-input => [], wrapper => Routine::WrapHandle.new}
 ```

 -----